nimakam/nimakam-notes/stable-coin/papers/v0.1/technical-whitepaper.md

-# \{\{PegLoan\}\}: A trust-minimized collateral-backed stable-coin system
+# \{\{PegLoan\}\}: A trust-minimized collateral-backed stablecoin system

 ## Technical research whitepaper v0.1 [dynamic]

->Notice: This document is a research proposal, and in no way makes promises about the full functionality of any derived implementation, nor does it represent a commitment to build, deploy or operate such a system.
+>Notice: This document is a research proposal, and in no way makes promises about the full functionality of any derived implementation, nor does it represent a commitment or intent to build, deploy or operate such a system.
 Its sole aims is to envision the process of defining, planning and productizing such a system and product.

+### Executive summary

-This research proposal describes a **collateral-backed** **stable-coin** system implemented on a public blockchain, where the exclusive backing collateral is the **native blockchain asset token**, and where the stable-coin is pegged to the value of a widely accepted **reference currency**.
+This research proposal describes a **collateral-backed** **stablecoin** system implemented on a public blockchain, where the exclusive backing collateral is the **native blockchain asset token**, and where the stablecoin is pegged to the value of a widely accepted **reference currency**.

-A collateral backed stable-coin system ensures the stable value of a digital token, through securing backing collateral of equal or higher value, and by balancing token supply and demand through adjusting monetary variables using market pricing information.
+A collateral backed stablecoin system ensures the stable value of a digital token, through securing backing collateral of equal or higher value, and by balancing token supply and demand through adjusting monetary variables using market pricing information.
 Variations of such a system, such as MakerDAO's DAI token, have already been implemented on public blockchain smart contracts.
 In case of our *Minimum Viable Product (MVP) implemented on Ethereum*, the *native blockchain asset token* is **ETH** and the *reference currency* is **USD ($)**.
 Unlike other similar systems however, the proposed system contains *no on-chain governance process* and *no tokens for governance or equity*.
-The proposal posits that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** of the system.
+The proposal posits that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** when compared to the alternatives.

 ## Actors